-- (5) The right to decommission all or any portion of existing and future Hydroelectric Facilities and associated Water Delivery Facilities in accordance with any applicable license issued by the FERC. - (c) {NOTE: THIS SECTION IS SUBJECT TO FURTHER DISCUSSION AND POSSIBLE REVISIONS TO CLARIFY MUTUAL UNDERSTANDING} Grantor further reserves to itself the following permanent rights with respect to the foregoing reservations: - (1) of ingress to and egress from said easement areas over and across the Property by means of the existing road and/or any replacement or relocation thereof, otherwise by such route or routes as shall occasion the least practicable damage and inconvenience to Grantee and to use said roads, lanes, or routes to provide access to any of Grantor's easements and facilities on lands adjacent to the Property; - (2) the right, from time to time, to trim or to cut down any and all trees and brush now or at any time in the future within said easement areas, and shall have the further right, from time to time, to apply pesticides for the control of vegetation and/or insects, and/or to trim and cut down trees and brush along each side of said easement areas which now or hereafter in the opinion of Grantor may interfere with or be a hazard to Grantor's facilities, or as Grantor deems necessary to comply with applicable state or federal regulations; - (3) the right from time to time to enlarge, improve, reconstruct, relocate and replace any existing or future poles with any other number or type of poles either in the original location or at any alternate location or locations within said easement areas; - (4) to install, maintain and use gates in all fences which now or shall hereafter cross the Property and/or said easement areas; and - (5) the right to mark the location of said easement areas by suitable markers set in the ground; provided that said markers shall be placed in fences or other locations which will not interfere with any reasonable use Grantee shall make of said easement areas. - 2.
+- (5) The right to decommission all or any portion of existing and future Hydroelectric Facilities and associated Water Delivery Facilities in accordance with any applicable license issued by the FERC. - (c) Grantor further reserves to itself the following permanent rights and easements with respect to the foregoing Reserved Rights and Reserved Easements: - (1) the right of ingress to and egress over and across the Property by means of the existing road and/or any replacement or relocation thereof, and otherwise by such route or routes as shall occasion the least practicable damage and inconvenience to Grantee and to use said roads, lanes, or routes to provide access to any of Grantor's easements and facilities on lands adjacent to the Property; - (2) the right, from time to time, to trim or to cut down any and all trees and brush now or at any time in the future, and the further right, from time to time, to apply pesticides for the control of vegetation and/or insects, and/or to trim and cut down trees and brush which now or hereafter in the opinion of Grantor may interfere with or be a hazard to Grantor's Hydroelectric Facilities and associated Water Delivery Facilities, or as Grantor deems necessary to comply with applicable state or federal regulations; - (3) the right from time to time to enlarge, improve, reconstruct, relocate and replace any existing or future poles with any other number or type of poles either in the original location or at any alternate location or locations; - (4) the right to install, maintain and use gates in all fences which now or shall hereafter cross the Property; and - (5) the right to mark the location of all Grantor's Hydroelectric Facilities and associated Water Delivery Facilities and its Reserved Easement areas on the Property by suitable markers set in the ground; provided that said markers shall be placed in fences or other locations which will not interfere with any reasonable use Grantee shall make of said areas. - 2.
 Required Exercise.
-An exercise of Grantor's Reserved Rights shall be "required" (as used in the preceding Section III.1) where Grantor determines in its sole discretion exercised in good faith that such exercise is necessary to fulfill requirements or directives of any one or more of the following: (a) the CPUC or the FERC, (b) other local, state or federal governmental entities, (c) any applicable law, ordinance, rule or regulation of local, state or federal governmental entity, (d) any third party agreement entered into by Grantor in good faith or by which Grantor is bound, or (e) professional engineering and design standards governing the ownership, maintenance, and/or operation of the Hydroelectric Facilities and associated Water Delivery Facilities.
+An exercise of Grantor's Reserved Rights shall be "required" (as used in the preceding Section III.1) where Grantor determines in its sole discretion exercised in good faith that such exercise is necessary to fulfill requirements or directives of any one or more of the following: (a) the CPUC or the FERC; (b) other local, state or federal governmental entities; (c) any applicable law, ordinance, rule or regulation of local, state or federal governmental entity; (d) any third party agreement entered into by Grantor in good faith or by which Grantor is bound; or (e) professional engineering and design standards governing the ownership, maintenance, and/or operation of the Hydroelectric Facilities and associated Water Delivery Facilities.